 Did you get all of that?

 Maybe your best approach is to spend a semester living in Europe, and plan to spend a couple of vacation days (or more) exploring Italy.
-Click the button below to learn what it's like to take a semester abroad in Lithuania, Ukraine, Montenegro and other ILP countries!
+Click the button below to learn what it's like to take a semester abroad in Europe (or other parts of the world)!